-In yesterday’s Monday Motivation, a Monday email sent to subscribers to our eNewsletter The Customer Conversation, we spoke about Walter Mischel’s famous experiment on self control and delayed gratification in children.
+In yesterday’s Monday Motivation, a Monday email sent to subscribers to our eNewsletter The Customer Conversation (link no longer active), we spoke about Walter Mischel’s famous experiment on self control and delayed gratification in children.
 Here is part of the email:

 Researcher Walter Mischel at Stanford devised an ingenious experience back in the Sixties to test self control and the ability to delay gratification in children.
 He put a marshmallow in front of a child and told them they could either eat the marshmallow or wait up to 20 minutes and then get two marshmallows.
 Most kids couldn’t do it.

 However, a few could, and the researchers found something interesting about those who could: later in life, they seemed more successful, across every metric measured, than those who could not delay gratification.
 Those who gave in quickly…

 In Mischel’s study, those who could delay gratification, got higher rewards in the end.
 Unfortunately, frontline service reps take the one, easy marshmallow too often and cost organizations and themselves the two marshmallows that would follow from delaying gratification.

 In customer service, this dynamic occurs in a number of ways.
 For instance, it is practiced by the frontline rep who…